backdrop-contrib/uc_discounts/README.txt

 How to install the product_price_alterer_field:
 	Enable the module
 	go to <site>/admin/content/node-type/product/fields and under "Add" "New Field" enter:
-	Label: Discounted Price
-	Field name: field_discounted_price
+	Label: Discounted price (change label to your choosing) Field name: field_discounted_price
 	Type of data: Discounted Price
 	Form element: Default Display

+	Suggested:
-	go to <site>/admin/content/node-type/product/display and change the label for the field to "<Hidden>" (the module adds its own label)
+		go to <site>/admin/content/node-type/product/display and change the label for the field to "<Inline>"

 	Then you can reorder the fields as you like.
 You can also theme this field (see theme_product_price_alterer_field_get_price_alterer_html_for_discounts).